Trump campaign says it will ban Bloomberg reporters from events, rallies

 According to Micklethwait's memo, some of the news outlet's opinion columnists would take a leave of absence to join the campaign.
 Several high-level Bloomberg L.P. employees have also joined.

-Trump's 2016 campaign, citing unfair coverage, barred a number of outlets from officially covering its events.
-Among those publications were BuzzFeed, Politico and The Des Moines Register.
+Trump's 2016 campaign, citing unfair coverage, barred a number of outlets from officially covering its events, among them BuzzFeed, Politico and The Des Moines Register.